A man wearing a white t-shirt with a World Vision logo faces a building that has been reduced to rubble.

 World Vision uses four categories as we assess emergencies and plan our responses.

-• Crisis Response - CATEGORY III are the most severe crises, where societies are unable to respond and recover without large scale external assistance.
+• CATEGORY III (Crisis Response) are the most severe crises, where societies are unable to respond and recover without large scale external assistance.

-• Crisis Response - CATEGORY II are significant humanitarian crises that impact large numbers of people in societies that can respond and recover with limited external assistance.
+• CATEGORY II (Crisis Response) are significant humanitarian crises that impact large numbers of people in societies that can respond and recover with limited external assistance.

-• Crisis Response - CATEGORY I are community level or subnational crises with localized impacts, where the community is able to respond and recover, with some assistance.
+• CATEGORY I (Crisis Response) are community level or subnational crises with localized impacts, where the community is able to respond and recover, with some assistance.

 ...